ibexa/documentation-developer/docs/commerce/cart/cart_api.md

 In the above example, you create a cart entry using the `EntryAddStruct`.
 The `setContext` method allows you to attach context data to the cart entry.
-In this case, you've attached a "tshirt_text" attributed to the cart entry, which might represent custom text for a T-shirt.
+In this case, you've attached a "tshirt_text" attribute to the cart entry, which might represent custom text for a T-shirt.

 ## Merge carts